-The Board views the AGM as the primary forum to communicate with shareholders.
-The Company will convene its forthcoming 28th AGM on 29 November 2022, and shareholders are encouraged to present any questions or concerns regarding the operations, financial performance and major development of the Group during the AGM and to vote on all resolutions.
+The Board views the AGM serves as the primary forum for the shareholders to engage directly with the directors and senior management.
+The Company will convene its forthcoming 29th AGM on 29 November 2023, and shareholders are encouraged to present any questions or concerns regarding the operations, financial performance and major development of the Group during the AGM and to vote on all resolutions.
 Notice of the AGM, Annual Report and Statement to Shareholders in relation to proposed renewal of authority for the Company to purchase its own shares, will be circulated to the shareholders by giving sufficient notice of at least twenty-eight (28) days before the date of the meeting to enable shareholders to have full information prior to the AGM in order to facilitate informed decision-making.
 This also enable the shareholders have sufficient time to read and understand the Company's financial and non-financial performance before the AGM.

 Pursuant to the MMLR, any resolution set out in the notice of any general meeting, or in any notice of resolutions which may properly be moved and is intended to be moved at any general meeting, must be voted by poll.
-Voting for all resolutions as set out in the Notice of 27th AGM held on 15 December 2021 were voted by poll and validated by an independent scrutineer.
+Voting for all resolutions as set out in the Notice of Twenty-Eighth ("28th") AGM held on 29 November 2022 were voted by poll and validated by an independent scrutineer.